 For material-specific recommendations, check out our Materials pages.

-Yes, however we can only provide support with prints printed on an AON3D-purchased build plate.
+Yes.
+However, AON3D can only provide support with prints printed on genuine AON3D build plates.

 Hardware modifications without prior written approval by AON3D may void your warranty coverage.
 Please contact AON3D Support at email@example.com before making any modifications to your build plate.